The cosmic web's Lyman-$\alpha$ glow at $z \approx 2.5$; hydrodynamic models, dust, and wide-field, narrow-band detection: Expected relative strengths of cosmic web emission from Lyman- at and [ ] at

 We can estimate the relative brightnesses of Lyman-$\alpha\;(z=2.4754)$ and [\OII] ($z=0.1332$) by combining three contributing factors as follows:\\ (i) {\it Relative abundances:}\\ The oxygen relative abundance is

-Empirical constraints on the metallicity of the low redshift cosmic web range over 3 orders of magnitude, from $10^{-3} \lesssim Z_\odot \lesssim 1$, depending on neutral hydrogen column density \citep{Shull2014, Werk2013}.
+Empirical constraints on the metallicity of the low-redshift cosmic web range over 3 orders of magnitude, from $10^{-3} \lesssim Z_\odot \lesssim 1$, depending on neutral hydrogen column density \citep{Shull2014, Werk2013}.
 For an illustrative calculation, we use a low redshift cosmic web metallicity $Z \sim 0.1\,Z_\odot$,

-an over-estimate since we take the limiting case of all oxygen being singly ionised.\\ (ii) {\it Tolman surface brightness dimming:}\\ The observed surface brightness of a line emitted by diffuse gas at redshift $z$ scales as $\mathcal{S}_{\rm obs} \propto \mathcal{S}_{\rm em}/(1+z)^4$ (see Eq. \eqref{eq:S_final} for the derivation of the surface brightness), where $\mathcal{S}_{\rm em}$ is the emitted surface brightness.
+An over-estimate since we take the limiting case of all oxygen being singly ionised.\\ (ii) {\it Tolman surface brightness dimming:}\\ The observed surface brightness of a line emitted by diffuse gas at redshift $z$ scales as $\mathcal{S}_{\rm obs} \propto \mathcal{S}_{\rm em}/(1+z)^4$ (see Eq. \eqref{eq:S_final} for the derivation of the surface brightness), where $\mathcal{S}_{\rm em}$ is the emitted surface brightness.
 For our narrow-band filter, Lyman-$\alpha$ is thus dimmed by a factor of 90 relative to [\OII], purely due to cosmological surface brightness dimming.\\ (iii) {\it Relative emissivities:}\\ Lyman-$\alpha$ emission from the diffuse cosmic web arises primarily from recombination and collisional excitation of neutral hydrogen and primarily where the gas density is lower ($n_{\rm H} \sim 10^{-4.5} - 10^{-3} \rm{cm}^{-3}$, more typical of the bulk of the diffuse cosmic web). [\OII] 3727 emission comes primarily from collisions, but this is efficient only in higher gas densities ($n_{\rm H} \sim 10^{-3} - 10^{-2}\,\rm{cm}^{-3}$) that do not form the bulk of the cosmic web.
 For Case~B hydrogen recombination (optically thick Lyman continuum, Lyman-$\alpha$ is resonantly scattered, effectively increasing the observed surface brightness along the line of sight), the emissivity is

 where $h\nu_{\rm Ly\alpha} = 10.2~{\rm eV} = 1.63 \times 10^{-11}~{\rm erg}$ and $\alpha_{\rm eff} \simeq 0.68\,\alpha_B \sim 1.77 \times 10^{-13}~{\rm cm^3\,s^{-1}}$ at $T = 10^4~{\rm K}$.
 Thus

 [\OII] is a forbidden, collisionally excited line.
 Putting $x_{\rm \OII} = n_{\rm \OII}/n_{\rm O}$, the volume emissivity is